cogini/mix_deploy/README.md

 ### Deploy on local machine

-You can build your app and deploy on the local machine.
+The following commands handle deploy on the local machine.
+TODO: describe user accounts

 ```shell
 # Create user to run the app